 Many experienced cruisers book repositioning cruises to get the best cruise deal.
 It's all a matter of supply and demand.
 Cruise ships sailing in destinations like Alaska or northern Europe must move (reposition) to warmer locales in the winter months.
 Repositioning cruises include many sea days and are usually longer in length, so they might not be right for you.

 Since many people do not like many sea days or cannot take two weeks off for a cruise, the demand is not as high, so cruise lines often offer great cruise deals on these cruises.
-Cruise lines can also offer good deals on repositioning cruises since more sea days results in higher onboard revenue.
+Cruise lines also offer good deals on repositioning cruises since more sea days results in higher onboard revenue.

 04 of 06